sulu/sulu-docs/book/getting-started.rst

 can be managed with the command line tools ``bin/adminconsole`` (for the administration) and ``bin/website`` (for the website).

-We'll run one server for each application:
+However, we will run one server for both applications, and our front controller will make sure the correct application is loaded.

 .. code-block:: bash

-    bin/adminconsole server:start
-    bin/websiteconsole server:start
+    bin/console server:start

 You can access the administration interface via http://127.0.0.1:8000/admin.
 The default user and password is "admin".

-The web frontend can be found under http://127.0.0.1:8001.
+The web frontend can be found under http://127.0.0.1:8000.

 .. tip::